Michel Lullin de Chateauvieux: Drill plough

 Balfour concluded that "from the practice of the gentlemen abroad, and other instances that might be given at home, it is evident, that they have not seen the additions that Mr Tull made to his Essay, in which, besides his different method of drilling, there are several very material improvements in the manner of hoeing and cultivating wheat, and other crops; and from these last parts of his work may be also seen, that the reports of his bad success, in repeated wheat-crops, are without any just foundation."

-Beside the drill-plough, M. de Chateauvieux also developed a single cultivator, both described in John Mills's A New System of Practical Husbandry (1767).
+Beside the drill-plough, Lullin also developed a single cultivator, both described in John Mills's A New System of Practical Husbandry (1767).
 These works was later reviewed by Tobias George Smollett (1775).
 In his Letters concerning the present state of the French nation (1769) Arthur Young was far less positive.
 He criticised the design for his complex design and lack of maintainability, stating: